 COMMENDEE 2018-19: Margaret is a Resource Worker for Women’s Justice Services in South Lanarkshire.
-She is Commended not only for her work successfully delivering and developing women’s hubs in the area, but also for the extraordinary personal support she has brought into so many individual women’s lives.
+She is Commended for developing community based forums to help women address their criminogenic needs, and for the advice and guidance she has provided over almost two decades.

 Initial Nominator and Community Justice Co-ordinator Isobel McCarthy calls Margaret ‘one of the most dedicated members of staff I have ever had the privilege to meet’, who is ‘constantly seeking new opportunities for the women to become involved in new experiences.
 When one woman joined the hub with hearing difficulties, Margaret organised for all the women to get taster sessions in sign language and she is now completing British Sign Language with some of the women from the hubs.’
 Isobel says that ‘Women contact her day and night and the stories of the support they have received are too many to list’ and describes ‘a really astonishing person who is very focused on the needs of others, and I have witnessed the kindness and support she gives to all.’

 Local Butler Trust Champion and Team Leader Claire Borden adds that Margaret is, in her opinion ‘one of the most caring and inspirational individuals that I have had the pleasure to work with…She is a genuine and caring woman, who I feel privileged to know and work with and I am aware through discussions with a range of service users that her efforts and hard work have made such a difference to the lives of so many men and women in South Lanarkshire.’

 Colleagues at NHS Lanarkshire Keep Well also remarked that ‘Women often tell us how she has helped them and as a team we know this to be true.
 Margaret does go above and beyond to make life easier and bearable in often difficult and complex situations that these women face on a daily basis.’